Atlas-free Brain Network Transformer: Experiments

 \subsection{Discussion}

 The proposed atlas-free BNT leverages individualized brain parcellation to mitigate ROI misalignment and enhance functional homogeneity.
 Functional homogeneity is quantified by computing intra-correlations between voxel-wise BOLD time series and the corresponding mean time series within each ROI.
 Fig. \ref{fig:roi_homogeneity} presents the distributions of average intra-correlations across 100 subjects obtained using different parcellation methods.
 In atlas-based approaches, a fixed atlas is applied uniformly to all subjects, leading to reduced homogeneity due to inter-subject variability.
-By contrast, individualized parcellation adapts to each subject’s unique brain organization and allows homogeneity to be tuned by setting parameters such as the merging correlation threshold $\nu$ in agglomerative clustering or the correlation cutoff threshold $\tau$ in spectral clustering, resulting in consistently higher functional homogeneity.
+By contrast, individualized parcellation adapts to each subject’s unique brain organization and allows homogeneity to be tuned by setting parameters such as the merging correlation threshold $\nu$ in agglomerative clustering (AC) or the correlation cutoff threshold $\tau$ and the number of clusters $k$ in spectral clustering (SC), resulting in consistently higher functional homogeneity.
+Notably, SC homogeneity can be further increased by using a larger $k$, which typically yields smaller ROIs with more homogeneous signals; in our experiments, we set $k=400$ to achieve the best overall predictive performance.

+AC and SC produce individualized parcellations through fundamentally different mechanisms, which leads to distinct ROI configurations.
+AC is effectively deterministic given a fixed similarity measure and stopping rule, since the greedily merged sequence is uniquely determined.
+By comparison, SC introduces randomness through the $k$-means step used to cluster the spectral embeddings; different initializations can lead to different solutions, and occasional poor local optima may require rerunning $k$-means with a new initialization to obtain stable parcellations.

 Another advantage of the atlas-free BNT framework lies in its robustness to residual misregistration arising during spatial normalization.
 Even with modern methods, inter-individual anatomical variability yields imperfect alignment to a common template (e.g., MNI), which can propagate bias into downstream brain network analysis.
 To mitigate this, atlas-free BNT partitions the template space into overlapping 3D blocks and aggregates local functional-connectivity features within each block.
 This design cushions small spatial shifts: signals that would otherwise be displaced are still pooled together within shared neighborhoods, and the transformer layers then standardize these block-level features in latent space.
 In effect, residual misregistration behaves like a soft, local perturbation rather than a hard boundary error, reducing sensitivity to inter-subject variability and improving the inference stability.